Book Review: Royal Escape by Susan Froetschel

 This Princess was smart and savvy.
 As opposed to moving ahead blindly, she analyzed each situation she encountered in order to achieve what was best for her children.
 She avoided staff attempts to control her every move especially knowing most of them had less than honorable intentions.
 She even learned a way to secretly communicate with her sons when separated from them through a disguised Blackberry despite having no computer knowledge prior to this endeavor.
 And all with a serene smile on her face such that no one would guess she was contemplating anything more serious than the sublime shrimp entree set before her.
 But behind that cool exterior she was developing complex plans in her mind to foil the palace’s machinations, and spend more time with her sons.

-An unsuccessful assassination attempt occurs which kills her driver and injures Elena and her younger son, resulting in even greater regard from an already admiring public who now dub her a hero for saving her son and attempting to free her driver from the burning car.
+Then comes an unsuccessful assassination attempt which kills her driver and injures Elena and her younger son.
+This results in even greater regard from an already admiring public who now dub her a hero for saving her son and attempting to free her driver from the burning car.
 The Royal Family are furious at the attention and whisk her sons off to various Royal haunts, refusing to allow her to see them or even know where they are.
-After the years she’d spent among them not to mention having confronted her strength and assertiveness as she’d fearlessly walked away from a Royal Marriage and promise of becoming Queen, it’s hard to imagine how the Family believed they’d ever succeed.
+It's hard to imagine how they believed they'd succeed given the years she’d spent among them and being made aware of her strength and assertiveness as she’d fearlessly walked away from a Royal Marriage and promise of becoming Queen.

 As for the mystery and intrigue, I didn’t have long to wait.
-The author begins each chapter with a few lines spoken by mystery characters hinting at a plot against the Princess to prevent her from continuing to be the most beloved and admired of the Royals even though she’s no longer formally part of the family.
-As the story continues it becomes clear that, whoever these mystery figures are, they will stop at nothing to remove her from the picture and gain control of the Royal Heir.
-Yet her love for her sons and commitment to ensuring they are raised with the ethics and morals she believes most important as opposed to what she realizes are detrimental lessons being taught by the staff, who are almost exclusively in charge of raising the children while they’re with the Royal family, provide her with the courage and ability to fight whatever danger comes her way.
+The author begins each chapter with a few lines spoken by mystery characters hinting at a plot against the Princess.
+The plot seems to be aimed at preventing Elena from continuing to be the most beloved and admired of the Royals despite no longer being formally part of the family.
+As the story continues it becomes clear that, whoever these mystery figures are, they will stop at nothing to remove her from the picture.
+They aim to gain control of the Royal Heir.
+Yet her love for her sons and commitment to ensuring they are raised with the her own ethics and morals instead of the detrimental lessons being taught by the staff.
+She has reason for concern as the staff are almost exclusively in charge of raising the children while they’re with the Royal family.
+This fact provides her with the courage and ability to fight whatever danger comes her way.

-For anyone who loves a good mystery, especially one that doesn’t follow one of the predictable plot lines running through many recent releases and who can’t help falling in love with a Princess who is utterly charming yet never fails to follow the path she believes is right even when faced with harm, unrelenting obstacles or the displeasure of the Queen, to define the course of her life and those of her sons, this book is a must read.
+This book is for anyone who loves a good mystery, especially one that doesn’t follow one of the predictable plot lines running through many recent releases.
+It's a must read for those who love an utterly charming Princess who follows the path she believes is right even when faced with harm, unrelenting obstacles or the Queen's displeasure to define her children's live course.
 You will quickly find yourself falling into the pages, feeling as if you are experiencing all the trials and tribulations as well as the victories of the magnificent protagonist, Elena Princess of Wales.

 Questions & Answers